 Project budget documents

+Networked data

+Conditions

 Other exemptions are not addressed in the Index.
 We recognise that there are often legitimate reasons for excluding specific information (or sometimes entire projects) from publication where it may cause material and/or direct harm.
 However, we do not accept that some organisations should not be measured against these indicators; rather all organisations should publish to all indicators with exclusions or redactions as necessary.

 The principle we have adopted is that exclusions should be transparently stated at the time of publishing.
 These exclusions should nevertheless remain exceptions and should relate to specific types of information, to allow them to be challenged where they do not appear to be warranted, whilst still ensuring the purpose of legitimate exclusions is not compromised.
 For instance, if contracts contain commercially sensitive information, Publish What You Fund would still expect the contract to be published with redactions and the reasons for those redactions provided, including an explanation as to why publishing the information will cause material and/or direct harm.
+Likewise, the identities of some implementing partners could be redacted for security reasons in certain contexts and project types, however, a blanket policy of confidentiality of implementing partners will not be scored as transparent.

-The IATI Standard allows for exemptions if the reasons are stated in an exclusions policy document.
+The IATI Standard allows for exemptions if the reasons are stated in an exclusions policy document, or in the Exclusions section of the IATI publisher information page.
 However, stating exemptions for specific projects is currently not possible within the existing Standard.
 Donors can contact the IATI Secretariat directly to address the issue of project-specific exemptions in a future upgrade of the IATI Standard.

 5.4 Limitations of the manual survey